 When loading a trailer, a stress is created within the supporting beams.
 If the stress is below the material limits, the beams hold just fine.
 If the stress becomes greater than the material limits, then the beam will bend or break.
 That is failure.

-Failures (breaks or bends) usually start at stress concentration points – where stress becomes high in a small location.
-Figure 2 shows an axle mounted under a main frame beam.
-Wheels, tires and crossmembers are removed for clarity.
+Failures (breaks or bends) usually start at stress concentration points – areas where the stress becomes locally high in a small location.
+Figure 2 shows an axle mounted under a trailer frame beam.
+Wheels, tires and crossmembers are removed from the image clarity.

 Dark blue is low stress, and red is high stress.
-(Red does not mean instant failure, rather it shows where stress is much higher.
-Actual values will determine safety or failure, however, for this discussion it is an area of concern.)
+(Red does not mean instant failure, rather it shows where the stress is much higher.
+Actual values will determine safety or failure, however, for this discussion, red colors are an area of concern.)

 In Figure 2, you can see some stress concentrations that appear as smallish red areas.
 Other stresses around them (indicated by greens and blues) are not as high, but because of the construction, there is concentration of stress in areas adjacent to the spring mounts.
 The back mount shows more because of the angle of the pivoting spring shackle.
 That is normal.

-Side note: Figure 2 is a static, vertical load analysis.
-Dynamics like bumps or trailer braking will add stress, and change the stress profiles somewhat.
+Side Note: Figure 2 is a static, vertical load analysis.
+Dynamics like bumps in the road, or trailer braking will add stress, and change the stress profiles somewhat.

 Weakening The Beams

 This stress distribution is typical of leaf type trailer axle springs.
-Values change and beam sizes change, yet distribution is pretty similar.
+Values change and beam sizes change, yet distribution remains pretty similar.
 Notice how stress in the main beam is higher on the top and bottom of the beam (as compared to the center side areas).
+This is typical of a beam where the forces are in “bending”.
+(That does not mean the beam is bending, but the forces are in that direction.)

 Combine these ideas of stress distribution with the fact that welding weakens the areas immediately around the weld.
-(I will not go into the heat distress of welding.)
-If we weld in areas of high stress, we effectively decrease strength of the beam.
+(I will not go into the heat distress of welding in this article, but please know that welding changes the material properties immediately around the weld, and the result is a localized weakening effect.)
+If we weld in areas of high stress, we effectively decrease the strength of the beam.

-TIP 1: Do not weld on the top or bottom face of a beam in areas of high stress.
+TIP 1: Do Not Weld on the Top or Bottom Faces of a Beam in Areas of High Stress.

 One way is to weld the brackets on both sides – only.
-It is not for the bracket, but for the beam.
+Keep in mind, this is not for the sake of the bracket, but for the beam.
 Do not weld across the main beam bottom face.
-And, for that matter when possible do not weld across the top face either.
+And, for that matter do not weld across the top face either.
 For an illustration of how welding changes and weakens the parent material, read this article about a welding failure.

 For a lot more detail on this topic, we have an article which discusses the Engineering involved.